super3one/MSBD5001-Kaggle/README.md

 Only the code in "Fill-in value" part is used in generating the results for the results of "XGBOOST" part seems to be worse.

 The packages needed for this project contain pandas, numpy, sklearn and xgboost.

+You can get the results by running the "Fill-in value" part in xgboost_updated.ipynb file step by step.